-In the alley you are walking through you can see two low columns, each topped with one blue dot.
+In the alley, you are walking through you can see two low columns, each with a blue dot on top.
 Those dots represent the nuclei of hydrogen atoms that form an H2 molecule.

 Every atom consists of a nucleus and an electron cloud which surrounds it.
-Almost the whole mass of an atom is located in the nucleus.
-Hydrogen nuclei in an H2 molecule are 0.073 nm apart; our model is over 500 billion times larger than an actual molecule.
-The linear scale of the nucleus size and distance was maintained.
-This demonstrates how uneven the mass distribution is in matter.
+Almost the whole mass of every atom is located in the nucleus.
+Hydrogen nuclei in an H2 molecule is 0,074 nm apart; our model is over 500 billion times larger than the actual molecule.
+The linear scale of the nucleus size and distance has been maintained.
+This demonstrates how uneven mass distribution in the matter is.

-As late as the beginning of the 20th century some scientists didn’t believe atoms existed.
-Such names as Wilhelm Ostwald or Ernst Mach can be mentioned here.
-Explaining the atomic and molecular structure was made possible thanks to the quantum theory developed in the first three decades of the 20th century.
+As late as the early 20th century some scientists didn’t believe atoms existed, they included Wilhelm Ostwald or Ernst Mach.
+The atomic and molecular structure were elucidated thanks to the quantum the theory developed in the first three decades of the 20th century.